luigiaparicio/openshift-security-zones/README.md

 Create a new MachineSet for provisioning new Nodes
 <wip>

-Or Label some prexisting nodes
+or label some prexisting nodes

     oc label <NODE> srv-node=true ingressaccess=true